eric-blake/wine-store/README.md

 ## Purpose of this site

+Wine Store is a B2C e-commerce application that allows users to purchase wines

 ### Screenshot of Wine store

 -By Eric Blake
 # [Live site](https://..........
 "Live site")

 ## Table of contents